Classifying multiply connected wandering domains: Introduction

 Propositions \ref{prop:trich} and \ref{prop:injglobal} show that the qualitative behaviour of the sequences

 does not depend on our choice of $z\in U$.
-This behaviour gives us almost complete information about the internal dynamics of the wandering domain, in terms of the behaviour of the sequence~\eqref{eqn:distancesequence}.
-This is summarised in the following theorem, which combines our main results with previous work.
+Taken together, the asymptotic behaviour of these two sequences shall give us almost complete information about the internal dynamics of the wandering domain, giving rise to a six-way classification.
+Five of these six cases were previously known, while the sixth is new.
+Before we state the classification theorem (Theorem~\ref{thm:main}) formally, we introduce some further terminology.

 We say that a wandering domain $U$ has \emph{eventual connectivity} $n$, where $1\leq n \leq \infty$, if $U_n$ has connectivity $n$ for all sufficiently large $n$.
-Note that, if $U$ has eventual connectivity $1$, then it is essentially thick by definition; in this case, we also say that $U$ is \emph{eventually simply connected}.

-Let us also say that $U$ is ``locally eventually isometric'' if condition~\ref{item:BEFRSisometric} of Theorem~\ref{thmout:sc} holds for every compact subset $K\subset U$.
-That is, there exists $N = N(K)\in\mathbb{N}$ such that the sequence~\eqref{eqn:distancesequence} is constant for $n\geq N$, when $(z, w)\in K\times K\setminus E$.
-(It was shown in~\cite[Theorem 1.1]{Fer24} that it is equivalent to require only that the condition holds for \emph{some} $K$ with non-empty interior.)
+Note that, if $U$ has eventual connectivity $1$, then it is essentially thick by definition; in this case, we call $U$ \emph{eventually simply connected}.
+We also say that $U$ is ``locally eventually isometric'' if condition~\ref{item:BEFRSisometric} of Theorem~\ref{thmout:sc} holds for every compact subset $K\subset U$.
+That is, there exists $N = N(K)\geq 0$ such that the sequence~\eqref{eqn:distancesequence} is constant for $n\geq N$, when $(z, w)\in K\times K\setminus E$.
+(It was shown in~\cite{Fer24}*{Theorem 1.1} that it is equivalent to require only that the condition holds for \emph{some} $K$ with non-empty interior.)

 \begin{thm} Let $U$ be a wandering domain of a transcendental meromorphic function.
-Then one of the following holds. \begin{enumerate}[(1)] \item $U$ is globally contracting. $U$ has eventual connectivity $1$, $\infty$, or none. \item $U$ is essentially thick and globally semi-contracting. $U$ has eventual connectivity $1$, $\infty$, or none. \item $U$ is essentially thin, infinitesimally semi-contracting and bimodal. $U$ has eventual connectivity $\infty$. \item $U$ is essentially thick and globally eventually isometric. $U$ has finite or infinite eventual connectivity. \item $U$ is essentially thick and locally, but not globally, eventually isometric. $U$ has eventual connectivity $\infty$. \item $U$ is essentially thin, infinitesimally eventually isometric and trimodal. $U$ has eventual connectivity $2$. \end{enumerate} \end{thm}
+Then one of the following holds. \begin{enumerate}[(1)] \item $U$ is globally contracting. $U$ has eventual connectivity $1$, $\infty$, or none. \item $U$ is essentially thick and globally semi-contracting. $U$ has eventual connectivity $1$, $\infty$, or none. \item $U$ is essentially thin, infinitesimally semi-contracting, and bimodal. $U$ has eventual connectivity $\infty$ and $\delta_n(z)\to 0$ for all $z\in U$. \item $U$ is essentially thick and globally eventually isometric. $U$ has finite or infinite eventual connectivity. \item $U$ is essentially thick and locally, but not globally, eventually isometric. $U$ has eventual connectivity $\infty$. \item $U$ is essentially thin, infinitesimally eventually isometric and trimodal. $U$ has eventual connectivity $2$ and $\delta_n(z)\to 0$ for all $z\in U$. \end{enumerate} \end{thm}